-Required Readings: Two textbooks should be available for purchase at the bookstores or on-line: Low, Setha M., and Denise Lawrence-Zúñiga, eds.
+Textbooks: Two required textbooks are available for purchase at bookstores or on-line, and are on Reserve in Library West:

-The Anthropology of Space and Place: Locating Culture, Blackwell 2003 Bender, Barbara, ed.
+1. Low, Setha M., and Denise Lawrence-Zúñiga, eds.
+The Anthropology of Space and Place: Locating Culture, Blackwell 2003

+2. Bender, Barbara, ed.
 Landscape: Politics and Perspectives, Berg 1993

-Other Readings are drawn from book chapters and journal articles.
+Other Required Readings are drawn from book chapters and journal articles.
 They are listed in each week's reading assignment on e-learning.
 Pdfs of each are available on e-learning with the exception of journal articles that can be downloaded from the library website.
 A readings guide alerts you to the important aspects of each reading.

 Research Paper and Presentation: A further requirement is the preparation of a research paper, an original analysis of a body of data using one or more of the discussed theoretical perspectives to elucidate spatial concepts and experiences.
 The data must emphasize material phenomena-meaningful land forms, structures, artifact patterns, artistic representations, natural and cultural features-rather than discourse or direct observation, although the latter may be used as secondary sources of information from historical documents, participant observation, or justified analogy.
 Paper topics must be pre-approved by mid-semester.
 An in-class professional quality powerpoint oral presentation (15 minutes) is required together with the final paper.
 The paper should be in the format of a publishable article (c.
-8000 words of text) for a journal such as American Anthropologist, OR a grant submission (to NSF, NEH) for students who do not have sufficient data to write a definitive analysis.
-The paper is due noon on May 2.
+8000 words of text), double-spaced, 12 point font, for a journal such as American Anthropologist, OR a grant submission (to NSF, NEH) for students in lieu of a finished analysis.
+The paper is due noon on Apr 30.